xor512/dotfiles/docs/fish.md

 * see ./config/fish/conf.d/omf.fish
 * Install fish from git (yay -S fish-git) if there are troubles with running first command after mc starts
+* TODO: still having troubles with running GUI apps from mc